kebaldwi/ansible_lab_v1/LabFlow.md

         dest: "~/ansible_lab_v1/review_configs/{{ inventory_hostname }}.config"
 ```

-The next task does the same for the access switch.
+The next task does the same for the access switch group.

 ```
     - name: Access Config Render